Hoope1/Rech/README.md

 flake8 Rech.py
 ```

-If you extend the project with additional features, please also add tests under `tests/` using `pytest`.
+If you extend the project with additional features, add tests under `tests/` using `pytest`.

 ## License

 This project is provided as-is without warranty.
-Use and modify it at your own risk.